rrrlasse/libexdupe/README.md

 It finds identical sequences of data as small as 4 KB across terabytes of input data at a speed of **5 gigabyte per second** (in-memory, 4 threads, level 0).

-It has a simple C++ interface - all you need to compress from stdin to stdout is following:
+It has a simple C++ interface.
+All you need to compress from stdin to stdout is following:
 ```
 int main() {
     size_t mb = 1 << 20;